 Food quality is the quality characteristics of food that is acceptable to consumers.
-This includes factors such as federal grade standards and internal (chemical, physical, microbial).
+This includes external factors as appearance (size, shape, colour, gloss, and consistency), texture, and flavor; factors such as federal grade standards and internal (chemical, physical, microbial).
 Sensory evaluation is a scientific discipline used to analyze reactions to stimuli perceived through the senses - Sight, Smell, Touch, Taste and Sound.
-Sensory Analysis is a vital tool for the Food

-Industry and can be used in a number of applications like new product development.
+Sensory Analysis is a vital tool for the Food Industry and can be used in a number of applications like new product development.

-• To understand quality attributes like appearance, flavor prepare our bodies for digestion

-To identify different tastes of the food

-To Identify different odours and classifications

-• To recognize the colour abnormalities
+- To understand quality attributes like appearance, flavor prepare our bodies for digestion - To identify different tastes of the food - To Identify different odours and classifications - To recognize the colour abnormalities